MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-manage-azure-stack-hci.md

 - When you create a network adapter port profile, we recommend you to allow **IEEE priority**.
 [Learn more](network-port-profile.md#create-a-virtual-network-adapter-port-profile).

-   You can also set the IEEE Priority by using the following PowerShell commands:
+   You can also set the IEEE Priority using the following PowerShell commands:

    ```PowerShell
    Set-VMNetworkAdapterVlan -VMNetworkAdapterName 'SMB2' -VlanId '101' -Access -ManagementOS